usc-isi-i2/kgtk/docs/analysis/graph_statistics.md

 (`node1`<->`node2) is counted an an out-edge for each of `node1` and `node2`, and there are no in-edge counts.

+By default, in-degrees, out-degrees, and pageranks will be computed and output.
+HITS properties will be computed an doutput for directed graphs, but not for undirected ones.

 ## Usage
 ```
 usage: kgtk graph-statistics [-h] [-i INPUT_FILE] [-o OUTPUT_FILE]